AutodeskAILab/RobustPointSet/README.md

 ### Publication

+Please cite the paper below if you use the Robust Point Set dataset in your research.

 [RobustPointSet: A Dataset for Benchmarking Robustness of Point Cloud Classifiers](https://arxiv.org/abs/2011.11572)

-If you find this dataset useful in your research, please consider citing:
 ```
 @article{taghanaki2020robustpointset,
       title={RobustPointSet: A Dataset for Benchmarking Robustness of Point Cloud Classifiers},